Freelancer helps you find a wide array of gigs, from tech support to writing, but pay is poor

 Freelancer.com is a site more for entry-level freelancers and employers seeking bargains, than for experienced freelancers.
 I say that for 2 reasons: First, this is because an experienced person is barred from bidding on anything over $1000; and bids for many jobs are priced absurdly low.

 Freelancer.com is a slave trade.
 There is no standard for pricing.
 They never stand up for their writers.
 I was in a dispute with a client who mile stoned for 100 articles (just $100) because he said “and” and “with” were plagiarized (the level of illiteracy and stupidity writers have to deal with on this site).
 After submitting 100 articles.
 Do you know Freelancer awarded the client the dispute?
 I think they are dying for another lawsuit because apparently, they love being sued.
 I will be contacting this complaints authority (https://www.oaic.gov.au).
-I suggest you do the same.
+You should do the same.

 Slugging it out